 For a great example of how gestures can be used to increase the effectiveness of a presentation, watch the fascinating TED Talk below by Bonnie Bassler.
 She is a molecular biologist at Princeton University.
 In the video, she is speaking about a very exciting discovery in the field of bacteriology.

 Effective speakers understand the power of gestures.
 Good gestures can add emphasis to an important point.
-They can be used to help explain a complicated concept.
+They can help explain a complicated concept.
 They can turn a speech into drama.

 Nevertheless, her gestures help the audience visualize the different concepts about which she is speaking.
 I particularly like the gestures that she uses when describing the Hawaiian Bobtail Squid and its symbiotic relationship with a bioluminescent bacteria known as Vibrio fischeri (5:00 – 7:00).

 You can tell that Bassler is passionate about her work.
-The passion comes through in her voice, in her facial expressions and, yes, in her gestures.
+The passion comes through in her voice, in her facial expressions and in her gestures.